Fairy Gone: Production and release

 The original anime television series by P.A.
-Works was announced on January 24, 2019 and premiered on April 7, 2019 on Tokyo MX, BS11, MBS, and AT-X. The series is directed by Kenichi Suzuki and written by Ao Jūmonji, with Haruhisa Nakata and Takako Shimizu handling character designs.
-Japanese musicians Makoto Miyazaki and Shūhei Mutsuki of the multi-media group Know Name (stylized as [K]NoW_NAME) are composing the music and performed the series' opening theme song "Knock On the Core", as well as the second opening theme song "Still Standing".
-Funimation has licensed the series; the English dub premiered on April 28, 2019.
-The series was listed for 24 episodes, but it was announced that the series will be split-cour, with the second half airing from October 6 to December 22, 2019.
+Works was announced on January 24, 2019.
+It was directed by Kenichi Suzuki and written by Ao Jūmonji, with Haruhisa Nakata and Takako Shimizu handling character designs.
+Japanese musician Know-Name (stylized as [K]NoW_NAME) composed the music and performed the series' opening theme song "Knock On the Core", as well as the second opening theme song "Still Standing".
+The series aired as a split-cour, with the first half airing on Tokyo MX, BS11, MBS, and AT-X from April 7 to June 23, 2019, while the second half aired from October 6 to December 22, 2019.
+Funimation licensed the series; the English dub premiered on April 28, 2019.